DEV3L/RESTfulJSONDev3l/README.md

-#Usage Instructions to ull down and use template project from GitHub
+#Usage Instructions to Pull down and use template project from GitHub
 1. From command line retrieve project from GitHub
 	- git clone https://github.com/DEV3L/RESTfulJSONDev3l.git